vmware-archive/clarity/_documentation/dropdowns.md

 ### Placement

 By default, a dropdown opens from the bottom of the toggle, along the left side.
-You can change the placement by using the Clarity direction classes.
-See the dropdown demo for the eight direction classes.
+You can change the placement by using one of the eight direction classes.

 ### Menu Toggle